fpezzati/k8s/readme.md

 Useful command I forgot about: `kubectl edit role developer -n namespace`.
 Opens a 'vi', let's you update the resource and leave by ':wq'.
 Nice!

+### Cluster Roles and Role Bindings
+Roles and role bindings are namespaced.
+Nodes for examples aren't namespaced, they're clusterroled.
+By command `kubectl api-resources --namespaced=true` you can see namespaced resources, using `kubectl api-resources --namespaced=false` resources that aren't namespaced.

+`ClusterRole` defines a set of grant about a not namespaced resource.
+That's pretty the same as `Role`.
+`ClusterRoleBinding` binds a cluster role to a user.

+You can create cluster role or bindings even in a namespace, they act globally anyway.

+### Service Accounts
+Are accounts used by non-humans that have to interact with kube-apiserver.

+`kubectl create serviceaccount <service-name>`.
+Command create a service account and a token bound to it that should be used to implement confidential interaction as 'Authentication: Bearer <token>'.
+Token is store into a `secret` object and mounted as volume into bounded applications.

+There is a `serviceaccount` named 'default' into every namespace.

+By command `kubectl create token <service-account-name>` a token is created for that service account.
+Each pod using that serviceaccoutn will mount a volume containing the 'default' serviceaccount token.
+Volume is mounted into `/var/run/secrets/kubernetes.io/serviceaccount` as three separate files; 'token' contains the token and it is a jwt one and it is provided by 'token request api'.

+To use a serviceaccount into a pod, you have to specify `serviceAccountName` as pod spec's property.
+You may choose not to automatically mount serviceaccounts in a pod by specifying `automountServiceAccountToken: false` in pod specs.

 <HERE>

 ### Security primitives